felixdtrudel/felixdtrudel.github.io/research.md

 - Second Language Acquisition and Bilingualism
 - Phonetics, Phonology, and the Lexicon
 - Language Development
-- Statistical and Computational Methods
+- Experimental and Quantitative Methods

 <h3>Publications</h3>